aparna-kiran/dm_group_5/README.md

 #### This project is the simulation of a real-world e-commerce data environment.
 Documentation of developing end-to-end data management.

 ## Business problem:
-Imagine a e-commerce platform with 1000 products.
+Imagine an e-commerce platform with 1000 products.
 How to simulate a real-world e-commerce data environment for this business?

 ## Aim of the project
 - To develop a thorough understanding of relational database design and management.
 - To gain proficiency in automating data-related tasks with GitHub Actions.
 - To enhance skills in data analysis and report generation using R and Quarto.

 ## Executive summary of the project:
 - Database Design and Implementation